 + The CDM EB members

-Frank Wolke of Germany and Arthur Rolle of The Bahamas, will serve as Chair and Vice-Chair of the CDM Executive Board respectively until the first meeting of the Board in 2018.
+Arthur Rolle of The Bahamas and Piotr Dobrowicki of Poland, serve as Chair and Vice-Chair of the CDM Executive Board respectively until the first meeting of the Board in 2019.

 Further information about nomination, election and re-election of members and alternate members of the CDM Board can be found in the Rules of procedure of the Executive Board of the CDM.